bianpengyuan/envoy-wasm/docs/root/configuration/http_filters/wasm_filter.rst

     static Gauge<Tags...>* New(StringView name, MetricTagDescriptor<Tags>... fieldnames)

-Create a new gauge with the given gauge name and tag names.
+Create a new gauge with the given metric name and tag names.
 Example code to create a gauge metric:

 .. code-block:: cpp